-Variable Definition Unit Name in database Database table k {FOM} Turnover coefficient for the decomposition of fresh - k cdyopspa η {FOM} organic matter FOM synthesis coefficient determining the relation between the production of A-SOM to the FOM decay $(=CO_2 \text{ production})$ - eta cdyopspa
+Variable Definition Unit Name in database Database table k {FOM} Turnover coefficient for the decomposition of fresh - k cdyopspa organic matter η{FOM} FOM synthesis coefficient determining the relation - eta cdyopspa between the production of A-SOM to the FOM decay (=CO 2 production)

 So far we have described the biologic driven turnover of the A-SOM and S-SOM pool that both are considered the easy decomposable part of SOM.
 The SOM that is left has a very low turnover rate that is not so much controlled by biochemical recalcitrance but a result from physical protection in the micro pores of the soil where microbial activity is strongly limited.
 Following the rationale of the CIPS Model (Kuka et al.2007, Puhlmann et al. 2006) we assume that SOC is distributed over the inner soil surface and quantify the physically protected part in the micro pores from the relation between micro pore related surface to the total inner surface of the soil (see chapter 3.4.3).
-After an attempt to describe the LTS dynamics only with the change of the micro pore space as driven by changing SOC concentration, explained by Franko and Merbach (2017), we assume a dynamic soil structure where the relation between micro pores and total soil porosity may be constant but with an exchange of the surfaces in the different pore size classes.
+After an attempt to describe the LTS dynamics only with the change of the micro pore space as driven by changing SOC concentration, explained by Franko and Merbach (2017), we assume a dynamic soil structure where the relation between micro pore size classes.
 The underlying process is comparable to the formation and destruction of soil aggregates where inner aggregate matter is transferred to intra aggregate positions and vice versa.
 This process is not directly related to the microbial turnover and therefore not depending on BAT.
 We assume that a part of the new formed SOM is captured inside the micro pores while another part is released from the protection/occlusion to take part in the microbial turnover.